 Paul Mack

 This is a photo of me working on Wybie's bicycle for 'Coraline'.
 It is almost all handmade and mostly metal to survive the rigors of animation.
 It has front and rear suspension, an electric motor and my favorite, air horns.
-When I am able, I will put up a better photo.

 Prior to Coraline, I worked as an architectural model maker for 3 years.
 In that shop I made simple block buildings from basswood or high density polyurethane foam.
 They were cut on a full size table saw and sometimes milled to more complex shapes.
 I made more detailed buildings by preparing AutoCad drawings and then using the drawings to laser cut and scribe acrylic sheet.
 I also worked on fiberglass models for displays in various places around the world including national parks and Portland's own Audubon Society on Cornell.
 Photos of similar projects can be seen at Rauda's website.